 Have they simply drained all the goodness from you?
 Do they believe they are the hero that’s worked so hard to help you through the bad times?
 Do they even see what they’ve done to you?

-This all depends on the narcissist and the narcissists own awareness, some have no idea and believe their own reality, some know exactly what they do to you.
+This all depends on the narcissist, and the narcissists own awareness, some have no idea and believe their own reality, some know exactly what they do to you.

-When you finally do break free from the damaging relationship, you start to question if it is you, especially if they were never physically violent, you may dread going out, your self-care might be shot to pieces, you may have CPTSD and not understand the triggers at first for the anxiety, when that phone rings or a car pulls up that sounds like the narcissist, that anxiety kicks back in.
-When someone says something the narcissist used to say.
+When you finally do break free from the damaging relationship, you start to question if it is you, especially if they were never physically violent, you might dread going out, your self-care might be shot to pieces, you may have CPTSD and not understand the triggers at first for the anxiety, when that phone rings, or a car pulls up that sounds like the narcissist, that anxiety kicks back in.
+When someone says something, the narcissist used to say.
 I hated the word “lady.”
 For a long time, the ex-narcissist, often called me by this rather than my real name, freaked me out for a while after, if this is you, the triggers do stop once you start working on your recovery.

 It’s extremely overwhelming, but you need to recognise and write down the events that lead to your anxiety kicking in, so you can understand the triggers.